Company Registration

 Factory License Registration

 BIS certification is a conformity assessment process that verifies whether products meet Indian safety, quality, and performance standards.
 Governed by the BIS Act, 2016, it applies to both domestic and foreign manufacturers.
-Products under mandatory certification must display the ISI mark or CRS mark (for electronics) to enter the Indian market.

 The Compulsory Registration Scheme (CRS) is critical for electronics and IT products.
 Introduced in 2012, it requires: